Northshore Debate Series 2

 4. I'm quite interested in emerging genres of critical legal theory.
 I think I would be a good judge for Ks that defend concrete changes to jurisprudence and are willing to debate out the implications of that.

-5. I think that others should not suffer, that biological death is bad, and that contingent agreement on truth is possible and a better basis for action than nothing.
+5. I think that others should not suffer, that biological death is bad, and that meaning-making and contingent agreement on contextual truths are possible, inevitable, and desirable.
 If your K disagrees with any of these fundamental premises, I am a bad judge for it.

 6. I don't get Ks of linear time.
 I get Ks of whitewashing, progress narratives, etc. I get the argument that historical events influence the present, and that events in the present can reshape our understanding of the past.
 I get that some causes have complex effects that aren't immediately recognizable to us and may not be recognizable on any human scale.
 I just don't get how any of those things are mutually exclusive with, and indeed how they don't also rely on, some understanding of linear time/causality.
 I think this is because I have a very particular understanding of what "linear time" means/refers to, which is to say that it's hard for me to disassociate that phrase with the basic concept of cause/effect and the progression of time in a measurable, linear fashion.
 This isn't as firm of a belief as #5; I can certainly imagine one of these args clicking with me eventually.
 This is just to say that the burden of explanation is much higher and you would likely be better served going for more plan-specific link arguments or maybe just using different terminology/including a brief explanation as to why you're not disagreeing with the basic premise that causes have effects, even if those effects aren't immediately apparent.
 If you are disagreeing with that premise, you should probably strike me, as it will require far longer than two hours for me to comprehend your argument, let alone agree with it.

-7. "Philosophical competition" is not a winner in front of me.
-I don't know what it means and no one has ever explained it to me in a coherent way.
+7. "Philosophical competition" is not a winning interpretation in front of me.
+I don't know what it means and no one has ever explained it to me in a coherent and non-arbitrary way.

 Policy debates:

 1. 95% of my work in college is K-focused, and the other 5% is mostly spot updates.
-I am surrounded by lawyers in my personal life, so I am better at keeping up with jurisprudential arguments about rights/duties than arguments about, like, the macroeconomic effects of copyrighting AI art.
+I have done very little policy-focused research in the preseason.

 2. “Link controls uniqueness”/“uniqueness controls the link” arguments will get you far with me.
 I often find myself wishing that one side or the other had made that argument, because my RFDs often include some variant of it regardless.